Sunny, with a High Near 40

 Wednesday Night

-Mostly cloudy, with a low around 24.
-East southeast wind 3 to 8 mph.
+Partly cloudy, with a low around 31.
+East wind 5 to 8 mph becoming south southwest after midnight.

 Thursday